k-rasnov/fraud-detection-service/README.md

 Basic Spring Boot service

 ## 📖 Overview
-This service provides a REST API process payment transactions and to detect possible fraud.
+This service provides a REST API to process payment transactions and to detect possible fraud.

 ---